-When looking at the regulations that your healthcare translations need to comply with, perhaps the most important one to consider is The Health Insurance Portability and Accountability Act (HIPAA).
+When looking at the regulations that your healthcare complies with HIPAA translations, perhaps the most important one to consider is The Health Insurance Portability and Accountability Act (HIPAA).
 HIPAA prohibits the unauthorized sharing of medical records and personally identifiable information without patient consent, which may seem to complicate the translation process as it relates to medical records and forms.
 However, if your hospital or health insurance organization chooses a Language Services Provider (LSP) that values privacy and clarity equally, compliance shouldn’t be a major concern.
 Having prior knowledge of how HIPAA and translation projects function can streamline the translation process for your healthcare organization.

 HIPAA and Translation: Your translators